Delaware hospital holds wedding for terminally ill cancer patient

 "Everything kind of changed in August," explained Rachel.
 "That's when they did an x-ray and found a small little lump on his lung.
 That was it."

 It was cancer, a kind that currently doesn't have a cure.
-It was a sudden jolt in a whirlwind of a romance that started just six months before the diagnosis came.
+It was a sudden jolt in a whirlwind of a romance that started just six months before the diagnosis.

 "From the first date, he basically proposed to me every date after that.
-Just kind of jokingly, but we both knew it was kind of serious," said Rachel.
+Just kind of jokingly, but we both knew it was actually serious," said Rachel.

-Gus proposed for real February 15, knowing there was a chance he wouldn't leave Wilmington Hospital after being admitted for dehydration a few weeks earlier.
+Gus came to Wilmington Hospital last month and thought he'd be home the next day.

+"He just came in for dehydration, but the pain progressed because the cancer progressed while he was here," explained Rachel.

 Delaware hospital holds wedding for terminally ill cancer patient